-Freedom of Information Act
+Freedom of Information Act 2000

-Definition document for government departments
+Definition document for Northern Ireland government departments

-This guidance gives examples of the kinds of information that we would expect government departments to provide in order to meet their commitments under the model publication scheme.
+This guidance gives examples of the kinds of information that we would expect Northern Ireland government departments to provide in order to meet their commitments under the model publication scheme.

 We would expect departments to make the information in this definition document available unless:

-- they do not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations exceptions, or its release is prohibited by another statute; - the information is archived, out of date or otherwise inaccessible; or - it would be impractical or resource-intensive to prepare the material for routine release.
+- they do not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations exceptions, or its release is prohibited under another statute; - the information is readily and publicly available from an external website; such information may have been provided by the public authority or on its behalf.
+The authority must provide a direct link to that information; - the information is archived, out of date or otherwise inaccessible; or, - it would be impractical or resource-intensive to prepare the material for routine release.